rusoto/rusoto/CONTRIBUTING.md

 Initial setup complete, the above shouldn't be needed again unless you need to update the botocore definitions from that upstream project.

-## Building after initial setup
+### Building after initial setup

 Build the project with `cargo build`.

-`cargo test --verbose --features aws_integration` - This will create real AWS resources and you may be charged.
+Integration tests can be executed by running `cargo test --verbose --features aws_integration`.
+This will create real AWS resources and you may be charged.

 For more verbose test output, you can run `cargo test --verbose --features aws_integration -- --nocapture`.

-## Rust code generation from boto core service definitions:
+### Rust code generation from boto core service definitions:

 See [CODEGEN](codegen/CODEGEN.md).